 The letter writing starts as parents write their first letter to their child about their dreams for them.
 This letter goes with the pre-k application.
 It is the first of 14 annual letters to their child about their dreams for them.
 These letters will develop and gain detail as their child grows.

-The Postmaster(s) will also help for the special 10-year-in-the-future dreams and plans that happen in the 8th grade, and then again in the 12th grade.
+The Postmaster(s) will also help for the special 10-year-in-the-future dreams and plans that are documented in the 8th grade, and then again in the 12th grade.
 They will ultimately be helping to coordinate those 10-year 8th grade and 12th grade class reunions.
 At the high school level they may simply staff the "Time Capsule Table" at the traditional high school 10-year reunion.
 They will pass back the letters written 10-years earlier.
+Imagine handing 28-year old adults letters they had written to themselves their last year in high school.
+Such reunions will begin in 2020.

 I personally consider this to be the most rewarding volunteer work possible.
 You will see a school change before your very eyes!
 Your work allows students to begin to know in more detail their own family roots and make their own plans for the future, updating their plans every year.
 Grades and behavior both improve!
 Student confidence grows!
 Then you see tears of joy at the class reunions as they are thankful and celebrate what they have achieved.

-Please call the Dallas ISD Volunteer Center (972-925-5440) about becoming a Time Capsule Postmaster.
-You may even help start such a project in a school you want to change.
-Use the word "Postmaster" and they will know what you are calling about.
+Please email me at email@example.com about becoming a Time Capsule Postmaster.
+You may even help start such a project in any school you want to change.
+Let me know your plans and I will help in any way I can.
+Use the word "Postmaster" and they may know what you are calling about.

 To see more details about the project, read the manual that is found at www.StudentMotivation.org.